MicrosoftDocs/win32/desktop-src/tablet/com-and-automation-threading-considerations.md

 ---
-Description: 'The following Tablet PC threading considerations are specific to when Component Object Model (COM) and Automation are used.' ms.assetid: 'cf8feba5-a391-4396-a5d8-1ef58df304a7'
+Description: The following Tablet PC threading considerations are specific to when Component Object Model (COM) and Automation are used. ms.assetid: cf8feba5-a391-4396-a5d8-1ef58df304a7
-title: COM and Automation Threading Considerations
+title: COM and Automation Threading Considerations ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # COM and Automation Threading Considerations